 Not planning much frees you from self-judgement, the fear of missing out (as you are here and now), the nagging schedule in your mind and the preoccupations with strives of the daily life.
 That is holidays, and such rest we all need between our necessarily regimented working days.

-Poem on Liberty by RB
+Poem on Liberty

 There were a few poems in which I mused on the wilderness deep in our soul.
 Each strikingly different, relating to a distinct niche in the mind.
 Some observed nature, others were inspired by philosophy, religion, but mainly they reflected my perception in a specific moment.
 Always in a place that released my creative STREAM OF CONSCIOUSNESS.